 "An office using paper records will pay approximately $4.50 per complete chart.
 With 20 new patients each month, that's over $1,000 annually on new patient charts alone, and that doesn't include the cost of forms for returning patients," he said.
 For offices that scan paperwork, treating 2,500 patients annually would result in spending $2,000 every year just for the staff time of scanning forms.
-Therefore, when converting to electronic records, most practices experience a positive return on investment within the first year.

 In addition, EHRs can be more convenient, Mr. Lindstrom said.